 Joe Burrow says 'this is the best I've felt' this season, 'optimistic' about calf ahead of Cardinals game

 It's a stunning revelation through the first four weeks of the season that can be attributed in significant part to Joe Burrow's lingering calf injury.
-The Bengals quarterback said on Wednesday that he's optimistic about Week 5 against the Arizona Cardinals and that he's feeling better than he has all season following Sunday's loss to the Tennessee Titans.
+But the Bengals quarterback said Wednesday that he's optimistic about Week 5 against the Arizona Cardinals, and he's feeling better than he has all season following Sunday's loss to the Tennessee Titans.

 "It's the best I've felt after a game, so I'm optimistic," Burrow told reporters.

-He attributed that assessment to his improved mobility when asked to clarify what felt better.
+When asked to clarify what felt better, he attributed that assessment to his improved mobility.

 Burrow said after a Week 3 win over the Los Angeles Rams that the injury has impacted his mechanics and his ability to get velocity on this throws.
-That's played out on the field in the form of a passing offense that's limited almost entirely to short, quick passes that don't travel more than 10 yards through the air.
-The trademark downfield plays that made the Bengals offense one of the league's best the last two seasons are largely gone, and All-Pro receiver Ja'Marr Chase has seen his upside dramatically capped.
+That has played out on the field in the form of a passing offense that has been limited almost entirely to short, quick passes that don't travel more than 10 yards through the air.
+The trademark downfield plays that made the Bengals offense one of the league's best the past two seasons are largely missing, and All-Pro receiver Ja'Marr Chase has seen his upside dramatically capped.

-The result is a passing offense that ranks 31st in the league with 182 yards per game and an overall offense that ranks dead last (252 yards per game).
-Burrow's averaging 4.8 yards per attempt, well below his career rate of 7.4 yards per attempt.
+The result is a passing offense that ranks 31st in the league, with 182 yards per game, and an overall offense that ranks dead last (252 yards per game).
+Burrow is averaging 4.8 yards per attempt, well below his career rate of 7.4.
 He posted a dismal 2.6 yards per attempt in Sunday's 27-3 loss to the Titans.
-It was the second time in four games the Bengals failed to produce a touchdown after 24-3 loss to the Cleveland Browns in Week 1.
+It was the second time in four games that the Bengals failed to produce a touchdown after their 24-3 loss to the Cleveland Browns in Week 1.

 "It's been a tough couple of weeks... but we're going to get through it."
 Joe Burrow pic.twitter.com/oFwABya4zH